Hritika200/CRM-Dashboard/README.md

 ✍️Pages:

-   Home: Welcome message and "Get Started" button
+   🔸Home: Welcome message and "Get Started" button

-   Add Customer: Form for submitting new customer info
+   🔸 Add Customer: Form for submitting new customer info

-   View Customers:See all customers in a table
+   🔸View Customers:See all customers in a table

-   Query Tables: Enter a table name to view contents dynamically
+   🔸Query Tables: Enter a table name to view contents dynamically

 🛠️ Setup Instructions
-✅ Prerequisites
-Python 3.8+
+Python 3.8+,
-MySQL installed and running
+MySQL installed and running,
 CRMDB database created in MySQL